cgutman/LB_Sunshine/docs/source/about/usage.rst

 #.
 Configure Sunshine in the web ui

-   The web ui is available on `https://localhost:47990 <https://localhost:47990>`_ by default.
+   For remote access, the web ui is accessible on `https://localhost:47990 <https://localhost:47990>`_ by default.
 You may replace `localhost` with your internal ip address.

+   For local access, the web ui is available on `http://localhost:47991 <http://localhost:47991>`_.
+If accessed from another PC, this will redirect to the HTTPS endpoint for security reasons.

    ..
 Attention:: Ignore any warning given by your browser about "insecure website".
 This is due to the SSL certificate
       being self signed.